-What better way to use any saved turkey pieces from Thanksgiving than in this Leftover Turkey Southern Collard Greens.
+What better way to use turkey from Thanksgiving than learning how to cook this Leftover Turkey Southern Collard Greens recipe?
 A beautiful twist on a Southern classic, these collard greens are just as bold in flavor, semi-spicy and sweet, tender, silky in texture, and the ultimate side dish (or main) for the entire family.
-Slow cooked and made in 2-3 hours, these greens are the epitome of ‘the good ole’ days type of cooking is the best type of cooking’.
+Slow-cooked and made in 2-3 hours, these greens are the epitome of 'the good ole' days type of cooking is the best type of cooking'.
 Leftover turkey never tasted so good!
 Vegan option.

-This Leftover Turkey Southern Collard Greens recipe is literally one of my faves, ya’ll.
-If I’m honest, I’ve been a fan of collard greens for as long as I remember.
+With Thanksgiving just around the corner, I can't help but anticipate all the delicious turkey leftovers that will soon grace my kitchen--And this Leftover Turkey Southern Collard Greens recipe is literally one of my faves, ya'll.
+If I'm honest, I've been a fan of collard greens for as long as I remember.
 I mean, this dish is such a staple down South and I would probably get my Southern Card revoked if I hated this.
 Haha.
+By the way, as we gear up for Thanksgiving, I've got a few hosting tips and tricks up my sleeve to make the day as seamless as possible!

-But seriously, these collard greens are SO good!
+But today, we're diving into the goodness of these collard greens, infused with the spirit of the South, and the rich, savory essence of Thanksgiving leftovers.
+Seriously, these collard greens are SO good!
 They are tender, silky in texture, spicy + sweet at the same time, and just DELICIOUS.

 First things first, there are a few things that I should mention to ensure that your experience making Collard Greens is seamless.
 When it comes to introducing recipes, I always love to break things down so that you are completely comfortable in the kitchen and able to cook/bake with confidence.